Aztec warfare: Flower war

 The second kind of warfare practiced by the Aztecs was referred to as flower war (xōchiyāōyōtl [ʃoːt͡ʃijaːˈoːjoːt͡ɬ]).
 This kind of warfare was fought by ceremonial armies after a previous arrangement between the parties involved.
+These armies were composed primarily of nobles and the more skilled warriors.
 It was not aimed directly at the enemy city-state (altepetl) but served a number of other purposes.
-One often cited purpose is the taking of sacrificial captives and this was certainly an important part of most Aztec warfare.
-Friar Diego Durán and the chronicles based on the Crónica X states that the Xochiyaoyotl was instigated by Tlacaelel during the great Mesoamerican famine of 1450-1454 under the reign of Moctezuma I. These sources state that Tlacaelel arranged with the leaders of Tlaxcala, Cholula, and Huexotzinco, and Tliliuhquitepec to engage in ritual battles that would provide all parties with enough sacrificial victims to appease the gods.
+These wars were a show of power for the competing armies; intimidation played a huge role in Aztec warfare in general.
+Another often cited purpose is the taking of sacrificial captives and this was certainly an important part of most Aztec warfare.
+Friar Diego Durán and the chronicles based on the Crónica X states that the Xochiyaoyotl was instigated by Tlacaelel during the great Mesoamerican famine of 1450–1454 under the reign of Moctezuma I. These sources state that Tlacaelel arranged with the leaders of Tlaxcala, Cholula, and Huexotzinco, and Tliliuhquitepec to engage in ritual battles that would provide all parties with enough sacrificial victims to appease the gods.
 Ross Hassig (1988) however poses four main political purposes of xochiyaoyotl: